tasmota/docs/docs/RF-Protocol.md

 If you have an RF receiver configured, a message will be logged each time an RF code is seen.
 RF driver will try to decode it against all protocols supported by rc-switch library.

-When Tasmota receives an RF message, the data portion of the payload has the same format as the [`RFSend`](Commands#rfsend) JSON parameters.
+When Tasmota receives an RF message, the data portion of the payload has the same format as the [`RfSend`](Commands#rfsend) JSON parameters.

 ```
 "RfReceived":{"Data":"<hex-value>","Bits":<value>,"Protocol":<value>,"Pulse":<value>}